kenigsmann/kenigsmann/README.md

 - 👋 Hi, I’m @kenigsmann
 - 👀 I’m interested in FrontEnd, C/C++
-- 🌱 I’m currently learning HTML, CSS, JS
+- 🌱 I’m currently learning C, HTML, CSS, JS

 <!---
 kenigsmann/kenigsmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.